Filter bubble

 Overview

-In 2017, the dominant internet search engine was Google with more than 1.6 billion unique monthly visitors—1.2 billion visitors ahead of its nearest rival.
+Google emerged as the dominant search engine of the twenty-first century.
 Because Google sorts through millions of web pages, its algorithms rank pages by several different factors.
 The site first analyzes word choice and language in an effort to provide the most useful and relevant information.
 To determine the top-ranked search results, Google's algorithms also factor in location and past search history.
 For example, a user in the United States who searches for "football" may see information about a National Football League (NFL) team.
 A person in England may see results about soccer, a sport known as football in Europe.
 A search for "football" may also bring up information about a user's favorite NFL team if that user has searched for that team in the past.
 The algorithm may provide different results for fans of different teams.

-The most popular social media site in 2017 was Facebook with more than 2 billion monthly users.
-Facebook's algorithms tailor content to users in much the same way as Google.
+The algorithm used by social media site Facebook tailors content to users in much the same way as Google.
 Facebook ranks stories, photos, and posts by how likely it believes a user will interact with the content.
 Facebook monitors a user's past activity on the site, keeping track of "likes," comments, and shares.
 It also takes into account the activity of the user's friends.
 The algorithms compile all this information to assign a relevancy score to the content.
 The higher the score, the more likely Facebook believes a user will be interested in the content.
-Unless a user changes Facebook preferences, this content is given priority on his or her news feed.
+Unless a user changes Facebook preferences, this content is given priority on their news feed.

 Google, Facebook, and similar websites claim these algorithms provide users with the content they want.
 Some critics contend the practice creates an atmosphere in which people are only exposed to information that reinforces their worldview.
 Opposing viewpoints are given less priority and are often never seen by a user.